edhzsz/MLUND/projects/smartcab/Report.md

 * __Oncoming__: whether there is oncoming traffic, and which direction it is going (4 states).
 Oncoming traffic may mean the agent cannot turn left or right, so this information needs to be in the state as well.
 * __Right__: whether there is traffic from the right of the agent, and which direction it is going (4 states).
-Traffic coming from the right is not mentioned in any of the traffic rules defined in the description of the project so it is not important for the agent to figure out if it can turn left or right, although it may be important to avoid accidents with other agents if they are not following correctly traffic rules.
+Traffic coming from the right is not mentioned in any of the traffic rules defined in the description of the project so it may not be important for the agent to figure out if it can turn left or right, although it may be important to avoid accidents with other agents if they are not following correctly traffic rules or if different rules for right-of-way are applied.
 * __Left__: whether there is traffic from the left of the agent, and which direction it is going (4 states).
 Traffic from the left going straight means the agent cannot turn right on a red light, so this needs to be in the state.
 It may, however, be reduced to the single case of left going straight (2 states).